ayahalhasan/inhabitent/README.md

 In this project I use a custom wordpress theme that required useing PHP, JQuery, and CSS/SASS.

-# That language that use in this project:
+# The language that use in this project:

 * JavaScript
 * JQuery